 I really do think your first thought whenever you are heading somewhere is “can We walk it”, your next thoughts will be about what you will see on the way.

 Finally, unless you are relocating to another part of the City, Walking is often just the fastest way to get about.
-By the time you have got to the Subway Station, navigated the platforms traveled a couple of stops, found your way out, and re-orientated yourself, you could have just walked there.
+By the time you got to the Subway Station, navigated the platforms traveled a couple of stops, found your way out, and re-orientated yourself, you could have just walked there.
 A cab/Uber may save time, but there is a real possibility that traffic and one-way systems mean walking is a lot faster.
 We have walked alongside traffic many a time and normally at least keep up with the flow!

 Sometimes it’s just too far though and some form of mechanical transport is needed!